 How to improve the candidate experience

-The good news is you can improve candidate experience without significant investment of time, expertise, or resources.
+The good news is you can improve candidate experience without a significant investment of time, expertise, or resources.
 Here are a few actionable tips you can start implementing right away to improve your candidate experience and attract the best talent.

 1. Don’t waste candidates’ time